MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Enrichments
 Intelligence
 ### The BU contributor role
+- Can only access customer profiles that belong to their BU and any child BUs.
+For example, if a BU contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the BU contributor belongs to.
+- Can only access segments and measures.
 ### Recommended roles setup
-Admins need to be in top level BU
+Admins need to be in top level BU.

 ## Business unit ownership of customer profiles
 Setting BU ownership on data and metadata